 Operators should watch where they’re going while mowing.
 They should look out for holes, ditches, and hidden hazards.
 Care should be taken when turning corners.

 When mowing on slopes, speed should be reduced during sharp turns.
-Extra attention is required on steeper slopes.
-For instance, a riding mower should be directed up and down the slope to avoid tipping.
+Extra attention is needed on steeper slopes.
+For instance, a riding mower should be directed up and down the slope to prevent tipping.
 And a walk-behind mower should be directed side-to-side so the operator can’t slip under the mower.

 The mower blade for riding mowers should be disengaged when on pavement or gravel.
 Read the instruction manual to learn how to do this.